Mike Hilgers

 4. In a suit filed under § 84-712.03, the court has jurisdiction to enjoin the public body from withholding records, to order the disclosure, and to grant such other equitable relief as may be proper.
 The court shall determine the matter de novo, and the burden is on the public body to sustain its action.
 Fourcloud v.
 City of Fremont, 1993 WL 259351 (Neb.
 Ct.
 App.
 1993) (Not approved for publication).
 The court can review the records in controversy in camera before reaching a decision, and the court may call on other persons, including the requester, counsel, and necessary experts to review the records, subject to necessary protective orders.

-6. Section 84-712.07 also provides that the provisions of the Public Records Statutes may be enforced by equitable relief, whether or not any other remedy is also available.
+6. Section 84-712.07 also provides that the rights of residents and all other interested persons under the Public Records Statutes and § 84-1413 [of the Open Meetings Act] may be enforced by equitable relief, whether or not any other remedy is also available.
 In any case where the complainant seeking access has substantially prevailed, the court may assess reasonable attorney's fees and other litigation costs reasonably incurred by the complainant against the public body which denied access to its records.
+Amended 2024 Neb.
+Laws LB 43, § 12.

 7. In a mandamus proceeding to compel production of records relating to the interview and selection process for a position with the Nebraska State Patrol, the agency was not estopped from relying on a different exception than that used in its original denial, since no prejudice was found as a result of the agency’s change in position.
 This conclusion was further reinforced by the trial court’s observation that its review of the State Patrol’s denial was de novo under § 84-712.03.
 Steckelberg v.
 Nebraska State Patrol, 294 Neb.
 842, 885 N.W.2d 44 (2016).